When it comes to keeping your fleet of vehicles rolling smoothly, preventive maintenance is the unsung hero.

 This proactive approach to vehicle care might sound a bit technical, but let's break it down into simpler terms and explore the fantastic benefits it brings to the table.

-What is Preventive Maintenance?
+What is Preventive Maintenance of a Vehicle?

 Preventive maintenance, or PM, is a proactive technique of maintaining equipment and vehicle management.
-It consists of regular inspection, servicing, and small repairs performed to identify and deal with potential problems before they turn into a big issues, costing unnecessary expenses.
+It consists of regular inspection, servicing, and small repairs performed to identify and deal with potential problems before they turn into big issues, costing unnecessary expenses.

 Types of Preventive Maintenance